Pull to refresh

 Overview

 Before the market opened on December 11, Ares Management — a private-credit powerhouse with nearly $600 billion under management — slid into the S&P 500.
-It shoved out snack giant Kellanova, which is being bought by Mars in a $35.9 billion deal, while Vital Farms replaced soon‑to‑be‑private Heidrick & Struggles in the S&P SmallCap 600.
+It shoved out snack giant Kellanova, which completed its $35.9 billion sale to Mars that same day, while Vital Farms replaced Heidrick & Struggles in the S&P SmallCap 600 after the executive-search firm closed its $1.3 billion take-private just one day earlier.

-This isn’t just housekeeping.
+This isn't just housekeeping.
 In two years, Blackstone, KKR, Apollo and now Ares have turned alternative asset managers into core S&P 500 holdings, while classic consumer and professional‑services names are taken private.
-Trillions in index-tracking money now funnels more directly into private-credit risk, and the shape of the U.S. stock market quietly tilts toward Wall Street’s dealmakers.
+Trillions in index-tracking money now funnels more directly into private-credit risk — just as regulators launch the first major stress test of the sector.
+The Bank of England's December 2025 exercise, involving all four S&P-listed alternative giants, signals that the shape of the U.S. stock market has quietly tilted toward Wall Street's dealmakers at the very moment their business model faces unprecedented scrutiny.

 Key Indicators